 This is not a competition about talent, we just want to see as many of you as possible taking some time to play with flowers!

 You can see a few designs to spark your inspiration in the pictures below, but the rest is up to your imagination and foraging skills!

 Once you have created your design, take a quick photo and post to your Facebook or Instagram pages tagging us, along with the #edenshaveagoathome

 You can enter as many times as you like.
 Each entry will be entered into a raffle to win an Eden Flower School Workshop of your choice up to the value of £50.00

-This competition will be running throughout until the end of February with winner announced beginning of March, just in time for all the lovely Christmas workshops or wait until Spring if you prefer!
+This competition will be running throughout until the end of November 2019 with winner announced beginning of December, just in time for all the lovely Christmas workshops or wait until Spring if you prefer!